Last week we had a double feature— my son took a mental health day followed by a regular sick day.

 Sick days are the worst.
 I wonder if “typical” sick kids use the same maniacal quantity of energy as my son to argue.
 At noon, shortly after his 500th “NOOOOO!!!”
 I let out a sigh of happiness when he conked out for a nap on the couch.

 Since I would not let her jump on his chest to knead contentedly, she paced and meowed forlornly.
-I whisked her away and heaved her outside lest she wake Tyoma.
+I whisked her away and heaved her outside lest she wake Liev.
 She shivered pathetically as the cold wind ruffled her fur.

 Meow, meow, meow, shiver.
 Sigh.